 HOW TO START THE CGLE TIER-I

 The biggest question is how to START preparation for a Combined Graduate Level (CGL) Exam.
-I would say just one thing—-do one question paper of tier-I and both the papers of tier-II of any of the last year’s exam (not any model paper as exam paper is always a standard) at home in exam conditions.
+It’s very simple – do one question paper of tier-I and all the papers of tier-II of any of the last year’s exam (not any model paper as exam paper is always a standard) at home in exam conditions.
 The reason is simple—-the best thing for an aspirant is to know his actual status of understanding of the various topics of each subject.
 By doing so he can easily find his weaker areas; and thus will have better chances to frame the best strategy to overcome them.

 Candidates are to remember here that they don’t have to give even a minute time extra for solving the paper/s.
 Now I come to the approximate time that one should spend on doing each subject component of Tier-I. Here it is: